Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

     azd env set AZURE_OPENAI_EMB_MODEL_VERSION 1
     ```

-If you have already done a deployment:
+If you have already deployed:

 * You'll need to change the deployment name by running `azd env set AZURE_OPENAI_EMB_DEPLOYMENT <new-deployment-name>`
 * You'll need to create a new index, and re-index all of the data using the new model.
 You can either delete the current index in the Azure Portal, or create an index with a different name by running `azd env set AZURE_SEARCH_INDEX new-index-name`.
 When you next run `azd up`, the new index will be created and the data will be re-indexed.

 > ![NOTE]
-> The ada-3 models are not currently supported by the integrated vectorization feature.
+> The text-embedding-3 models are not currently supported by the integrated vectorization feature.

 ## Enabling GPT-4 Turbo with Vision